tomascupr/codexMCP/README.md

 If you're developing or extending CodexMCP, be aware of these implementation details:

 1. **Prompt Templates**: All prompt templates are stored in the `src/codexmcp/prompt_files/` directory and are loaded lazily when first needed.
+If you want to add custom templates, add `.txt` files to this directory.

-2. **o4-mini Model Support**: The system has special handling for the `o4-mini` model, including proper configuration of `max_completion_tokens` and temperature settings.
+2. **o4-mini Model Support**: The system has special handling for the `o4-mini` model, including proper configuration of `max_completion_tokens` and temperature settings (temperature is always set to 1.0 for o4-mini).

 3. **CLI Fallback**: The system tries to use the Codex CLI first for better performance, falling back to the OpenAI API when necessary.

+4. **Custom Templates**: To add custom templates, place them in `src/codexmcp/templates/` with a `.txt` extension.
+Templates use Python's standard string formatting with named placeholders like `{parameter_name}`.

 ### How It Works